 Splinter reached out to Severino via Twitter and email, and will update if we hear back.
 A call to Evolve Media’s Los Angeles headquarters went to voicemail.

 Dickens told Splinter via Twitter DM that she’d worked at the site since last year, and that almost all of the editorial staff was freelance.
 It’s difficult to know how many people at the company have been affected by the payment fiasco, she explained, because the sites are all “silo’d” off from each other.
-A different Mandatory employee, speaking on condition of anonymity, said that a missed payment has happened at least once in the past few years.
+A different Mandatory contractor, speaking on condition of anonymity, said that a missed payment has happened at least once in the past few years.

 “I know this has happened before, I was warned when I started that sometimes the money is just late for no discernible reason,” Dickens told Splinter.